colinmorris/colinmorris.github.com/_posts/2021-02-02-compound-curse-words.md

 - gendered epithets (*bitch-*, *-boy*)
 - animals (*dog-*, *-monkey*)

 Most terms were limited to appearing in one position.
 For example, while *-face* readily forms pejorative compounds as a suffix, it fails to produce felicitous compounds as a prefix (*facewad*? *faceclown*? *facefart*?).
-But a few terms, like *fuck*, *weasel*, and *ass*, made their way onto both lists.

 Taking the product of these lists gives around 4,800 possible A+B combinations.
-I scraped all Reddit comments from 2006 to the end of 2020, and counted the number of comments containing each of these compounds.
-(See the appendix at the end of this post for some more technical details on the data collection process.)
+I scraped all Reddit comments from 2006 to the end of 2020, and counted the number of comments containing each.

 As a corpus, Reddit has the virtue of being uninhibited in its profanity, and on the cutting edge of new coinages.
 For example, Google Books Ngram Viewer, which indexes the majority of all books published in English up to 2019, [gives no results](https://books.google.com/ngrams/graph?content=fuckwaffle) for *fuckwaffle*, whereas the term has been used in 1,096 Reddit comments.

-The full "matrix" of epithets is surprisingly dense.
+The full "matrix" of combinations is surprisingly dense.
 Of the ~4,800 possible compounds, more than half occurred in at least one comment.
 The most frequent compound, *dumbass*, appears in 3.6 million comments, but there's also a long tail of many rare terms, including 444 [*hapax legomena*](https://en.wikipedia.org/wiki/Hapax_legomenon) (terms which appear only once in the dataset), such as *pukebird*, *fartrag*, *sleazenozzle*, and *bastardbucket*.

 In fact, the dataset approximately follows [Zipf's law](https://en.wikipedia.org/wiki/Zipf%27s_law), meaning that a log-log plot of term rank vs. frequency is close to a straight line: